Stablecoins: Survivorship, Transactions Costs and Exchange Microstructure: Off-Chain Fees: Centralized Exchanges

 I calculate depth as

 in thousands of USD for the five currency-exchange groups. \autoref{fig:stablecoin_depth} provides data on the token-exchange pairs.

 Tether is by far the deepest market.
-Binance displays a median depth that averages more than 8.3 million Tether.
-The depth has also been increasing in the second quarter of 2021.
-Huobi is the second deepest in Tether, but it is not even 20\% as deep as Binance.
-The only coin with comparable exchange depth is USD Coin on Binance, which has a median depth which averages 545,000.
+Binance displays a median depth that averages more than 31 million Tether.
+Depth was increasing steadily in 2021 reaching nearly \$70 million.
+Huobi is the second deepest in Tether, but it is not even 5\% as deep as Binance.
+The only coin with comparable exchange depth is USD Coin on Binance, which has a median depth which averages 2.84 million.

-Paxos has a depth of 118,000 on Binance and and 97,000 on Bitfinex.
-Dai, on all four exchanges I am streaming, Bitfinex, Coinbase, Huobi and Kraken, would see market orders of more than 10,000 Dai likely breaking through the BBO; the largest depth on those four exchanges is 9.38 thousand on Bitfinex.
+Dai, on Bitfinex, Coinbase, and Kraken, would see market orders of more than 5,000 Dai likely breaking through the best bid or offer; the largest depth is 11.6 thousand on Huobi.